yanniboi/party_install_party/README.txt

 Student Hat, but not visa-versa.

 A Party can have multiple Hats, and the Hats assigned to a Party can change over time.
-Hats are organized in hierarchies, with the root level of the hierarchy normally being occupied by either the “Group” Hat or “Individual” Hat.
+Hats are organized in hierarchies, with the root level of the hierarchy normally being occupied by either the Ã¬GroupÃ® Hat or Ã¬IndividualÃ® Hat.
 Hats can be created in code or through the Party UI.

 A hat hierarchy for a library might look like: